 Babiasz explained, “As great as last year went, I wanted to make it even better.
 That is why I teamed up with Jamie Nicholson, GBHS Multi-Media teacher.
-I knew that he had a tremendous program and has extremely talent students, so I proposed a joint venture.
+I knew that he had a tremendous program and has extremely talented students, so I proposed a joint venture.
 That meant that this year my L.E.A.D. students had 3 of his talented Multi-Media students to produce and edit their final videos.
 As you can see they were outstanding and I am so grateful to have worked with Mr. Nicholson and his students.”

 In this version, Babiasz gives his students the room to choose what way they would like to make a positive impact on the community and then allows them to go out to see what they can do.
 3 semesters and one whole year later, Babiasz says he has seen his 3 different groups of students “do incredible things.”
 Each project occurs over one semester.
-This past semester students got involved with pet adoption, promotion of women’s health products, mentoring younger students, creating awareness of cardiac issues, and impacting the lives of seniors in senior living facilities.
+These past semester students got involved with pet adoption, promotion of women’s health products, mentoring younger students, creating awareness of cardiac issues, and impacting the lives of seniors in senior living facilities.

 “As happy as my students are… I couldn’t be more proud of them,” Babiasz said.
 “It’s been really inspiring for me to see.”

 Babiasz’s advice for other teachers is to ask themselves, “what can I allow my kids to do?”
-He attributes the success of the program to the students’ own desire do something great.
-By stepping back and allowing them to take ownership over the projects they choose, even greater things begin to happen.
+He attributes the success of the program to the students’ own desire to do something great.
+By stepping back and allowing them to take ownership of the projects they choose, even greater things begin to happen.

-The program has even peaked the interest of other schools, many of which are local, like Powers Catholic, but there are even a few from other states, like North Carolina and Illinois, that have reached out wanting to know more.
+The program has even piqued the interest of other schools, many of which are local, like Powers Catholic, but there are even a few from other states, like North Carolina and Illinois, that have reached out wanting to know more.

 Babiasz hopes to share this program with more schools in the future!